This is the last post of a thread, to start at the beginning, click here.

 When cleaning up the engine I found some minor rubs on an inlet hose so replacing the water hoses is now on the "to do" list, again not expensive with hose at £6.48 / metre, new stainless clips were rather more in total cost at £2.67 each.
 More time consuming was getting rid of all the salt on and around the engine and repainting where the salt had removed the existing paint.

-The two above are covered in more detail in a single post here.
+The two original issues are covered in more detail in a single post here.

 Engine Starter Motor: A slightly dodgy starter solenoid would probably have been OK but I did not want to risk it at the start of a long trip so whilst weather bound at Newlyn I changed the starter motor and solenoid which made more sense than changing just the solenoid.